mjuned47/clang-termux/README.md

    sudo apt install cmake ninja-build -y
    (Install other dependency if needed)

-5) Download clang-tblgen and llvm-tblgen from clang-build folder Of this repository
+5) Download clang-tblgen-13 and llvm-tblgen-13 from clang-build folder
+   Of this repository
    Then make it executable :
-   chmod +x clang-tblgen llvm-tblgen
+   chmod +x clang-tblgen-13 llvm-tblgen-13

 6) export PATH=$PATH:(Installed NDK Path)/bin